Star Wars Launch Bay

-Star Wars Launch Bay was a interactive walkthrough attraction based on the Star Wars franchise at Disney's Hollywood Studios at Walt Disney World Resort, Shanghai Disneyland and Disneyland at Disneyland Resort.
+Star Wars Launch Bay was an interactive walkthrough attraction based on the Star Wars franchise at Disney's Hollywood Studios at Walt Disney World Resort, Shanghai Disneyland and Disneyland at Disneyland Resort.

 History

 The attraction for Disneyland and Disney's Hollywood Studios was announced at D23 Expo 2015 on August 15, 2015 at the Disney Parks Presentation along with Star Wars: Galaxy's Edge has two attractions, Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance, the Season of the Force events at each park and an updated scene for Star Tours – The Adventures Continue.
 The attraction opened at each park at the start of their respective Season of the Force events, which was November 16, 2015 for Disneyland and December 1, 2015 at Disney's Hollywood Studios.
 The Orlando version was temporarily closed on March 16, 2020 (until July 17, 2022) and the building was used as a "Relaxation Station" to allow guests to safely remove facial coverings while remaining physically distanced, while the California version was temporarily closed on March 14, 2020 due to the park closure caused by the COVID-19 pandemic and two stay-at-home orders issued by California Governor Gavin Newsom; it reopened at some point prior to May 2025 for character meet-and-greet sessions.
 The Shanghai Version opened on June 16, 2016 and closed June 2019 in Tomorrowland Pavilion.

 On July 22, 2025, it was announced that the Disney's Hollywood Studios incarnation, and Animation Courtyard area will close at a date to be announced and reopen in 2026 as a reimagined version of The Magic of Disney Animation as a new renovations in a new land, The Walt Disney Studios Lot.